clivebeckett/matomo-opt-out/README.md

 </p>
 ```
 ### Additional JavaScript
-This should be called on every page on the website (e.g. in a script that gets loaded on every page) and enables Matomo Tracking at its first call.
-Call it …
+This enables Matomo tracking at its first call and should be called on every page on the website (e.g. in a script that gets loaded on every page).
+Take care to call it …
 - … before the actual opt-out script
 - … before the Matomo/Piwik integration